This Fine Tuning session is all about agent productivity, and includes the following topics:

 Whatever the tips and best practices you introduce to improve productivity, it's important to measure them.
 This is equally, if not more important than workflow enhancements, because numbers don’t lie, and can help build a case for staffing, workflow changes, organizational changes, and more.
 Below are some helpful metrics to start measuring:

 - Tickets per agent by day/week/month - Tracking the number of tickets per agent is a simple yet effective way to measure if the workload is distributed evenly on the team and also to see who your top performers are.
 The insights gained from this information allows you to make decisions around staffing based on volume, training, and creating/updating knowledge base articles.

 - Tickets per agent per channel - Similar to tracking the number of tickets per agent, measuring by channel helps to see volume by channel.
 You may discover that you need to add more agents to a particular channel or come up with ways to reduce ticket volume for those channels.

 - Time Tracking App metrics - This app tracks time automatically.
-However, you will need to build a few custom metrics and reports within Explore or Insights to analyze your team’s time logs.
+However, you will need to build a few custom metrics and reports within Explore to analyze your team’s time logs.
 You should track total time spent, average time spent per ticket, and average time spent per update in order to gather a holistic view on how much time is actually spent on each interaction.

 - One-touch tickets - These are tickets that are solved in one interaction.
 I consider one-touch tickets the slam dunk of tickets and have potential to be turned into a self-service opportunity.
 Make sure you track them!